 There are many public bus companies in cities like Orange, mostly government-run.
 Typically they will have established routes, and designated bus stops to drop and pick up passengers.
 Many are disabled equipped; some are not.

 There is no similar county-run trucking company because governments generally will not engage in competitive commerce.
 Instead, established busing is considered part of the general welfare of citizens.
-Finally, busing helps to facilitate human commerce and protect the environment.
+Finally, busing helps to facilitate human transactions and protect the environment.

 There are some great statistics found here dealing with truck and bus fatalities.
 As discussed above, this could be the making of a wrongful death claim based upon many negligence-based factors.

-Moreover, figures from the Fatality Analysis Reporting System, FARS is shocking.
+Moreover, figures from the Fatality Analysis Reporting System, FARS, is shocking.

 Buses carry more weight and are harder to maneuver when turning.
 If a driver is not qualified to handle the bus on average, let alone harsh weather, this can result in a ghastly pile-up.